Member, Board of Directors

 Dr. Gallant received his MD at the University of California San Francisco.
 He completed a residency and chief residency in internal medicine at Yale-NewHaven Hospital.
 He received his MPH at the Johns Hopkins University School of Hygiene and Public Health, and completed a fellowship in infectious diseases at the Johns Hopkins University School of Medicine.
 He is a fellow in the Infectious Diseases Society of America (IDSA) and the American College of Physicians.
 He is a past Chair of the HIV Medicine Association (HIVMA) and is now the HIVMA representative to the Board of Directors of the IDSA.
 He is a member of the IAS-USA antiretroviral therapy guidelines panel and the IDSA/HIVMA Panel for Primary Care Guidelines for the Management of Persons Infected with HIV.
 He is the recipient of the 2006 HIV Clinical Educator Award from the IDSA/HIVMA.

 Dr Gallant writes and speaks extensively on HIV infection and antiretroviral therapy.
 He is the author of 100 Questions and Answers about HIV and AIDS, a book for lay readers, and he has an interactive question-and-answer blog: www.hivforum.tumblr.com.
 He is the editor-in-chief of the Johns Hopkins HIV Guide, a web-based educational tool.

 - Fellow, American College of Physicians

-- Member and past chair, HIV Medicine Association
+- Board of Directors and past-chair, HIV Medicine Association

 - Fellow, Infectious Diseases Society of America